Use this tutorial to make your own one seam wrap skirt! It’s fast and easy to sew, and there’s no flashing!

 - interlock or a rib knit will not roll but don’t often have spandex

 - Place a measuring tape at your center back waist and let it hang down.
 Decide how long you want your skirt to be, and have someone check what the measurement is.
 This is your skirt height measurement.

 - Measure your waist or where you want your skirt to sit.
 Wrap the measuring tape around your waist and make sure it’s horizontal with the ground.
 This is your waist measurement.

 - Find your radius for the inner waist circle by using the chart below.

-You will need two cut two of one diagram but make sure they are opposite of each other.
+Use this pattern piece to draw out your skirt pattern.
+You will need two cut two of one diagram, but make sure they are opposite of each other.
 Use the measurements you found to get a custom made skirt that fits your body!

 - Using diagram cut out two pieces of the half circle skirt or the full circle skirt.
 Make sure they are opposite of each other when you cut them out.

-- Sew the one long seam with a skinny zigzag and right sides together.
+- Sew the one long seam with a zigzag and right sides together.